Today a reader, tomorrow a leader.

 To build up pupils' confidence and stamina for writing, and develop their understanding of audience and purpose.

-In EYFS and KS1, we teach synthetic phonics, following the government scheme ‘Letters and Sounds’.
+In EYFS and KS1, we teach synthetic phonics, using the 'Bug Club' programme.

 Phonics is taught in streaming groups across reception and year 1.
 Throughout the year, we continue to assess the children’s progress to ensure challenge and pace in our phonics sessions, and to move children up according to where they need to be.